schmengler/DebugErrors/README.md

 SSE_DebugErrors
 ======
-Adds a new debug configuration option that adds more information to unspecific error messages and .
+Adds a new debug configuration option that adds more information to unspecific error messages and lets you specify how to handle these additional errors.

 ## Version
-* Version 0.2.3
+* Version 0.1.0

 ## Requirements ##